 In addition to hydropower, nominal resources come from the district's share of energy from the Nine Canyon Wind Project Phases I and II.
-Overall district generating capacity is 2,037 MW versus its peak demand in 2023 of 483 MW.
+Overall district generating capacity is 2,037 MW versus its peak demand in 2023 of 483 MW, providing significant opportunity for lucrative surplus energy sales.

 The district's retail distribution system has surplus capacity in nearly all months, even under very low water conditions.
 Its long-term financial plan includes hedging a sizable portion of its hydrology risk related to its output net of contracted sales by periodically selling slices of its system by auction or negotiation to various counterparties for up to 10 years (typically five years) on a rolling basis.
-The district currently has six slice agreements with three counterparties (Avista, Puget Sound Energy, and Powerex) with terms ranging from one to ten years.
+The district currently has five slice agreements with two counterparties (Avista and Puget Sound Energy) with terms ranging from one to ten years.
 The goal of these laddered hedges is to bring value and cost certainty to the district's retail customers; the strategy minimizes revenue volatility and the financial risk related to low or volatile stream flows.